War profiteering: Afghanistan War

 During the Afghanistan War, defense sector stocks outperformed the average of the stock market by 58%.
 Commentators put into question whether the 2021 Taliban takeover of Afghanistan could be considered a failure for the United States.
-Jon Schwarz of The Intercept argued that "These numbers suggest that it is incorrect to conclude [that the] Afghanistan War was a failure.
+Jon Schwarz of The Intercept wrote that "These numbers suggest that it is incorrect to conclude [that the] Afghanistan War was a failure.
 On the contrary, from the perspective of some of the most powerful people in the U.S., it may have been an extraordinary success.
 Notably, the boards of directors of all [top] five defense contractors include retired top-level military officers."

 From 2007, there were regularly more contractors than U.S. forces in Afghanistan.
 By 2016, private contractors outnumbered US state personnel three to one.
 In 2016, the Harris Corporation was awarded a $1.7 billion contract to supply communications equipment to Afghan security forces.

-War in Ukraine
+Russian invasion of Ukraine

 The major oil and gas companies, including Shell, ExxonMobil, Chevron, Phillips 66, BP and Sinopec, and the major weapon manufacturers, such as Raytheon, Lockheed Martin and BAE Systems, reported sharp rises in interim revenues and profits.
+BP however also lost over $20 billion by abandoning its investments in Russia.

 The term "ABCD" refers to the four companies – ADM, Bunge, Cargill and Louis Dreyfus – that dominate world agricultural commodity trading.
-The ABCD commodity-trading companies have seen large profits as a result of the war in Ukraine and rising food prices.
+The ABCD commodity-trading companies have seen large profits as a result of the Russian invasion of Ukraine and rising food prices.

 In March 2022, Bloomberg reported that China was reselling its US LNG shipments to a desperate Europe at a "hefty profit".
 India was buying discounted oil from Russia.
 Saudi Arabia also increased imports of discounted Russian oil.
 In September 2022, German Economy Minister Robert Habeck accused the United States and other "friendly" gas supplier nations that they were profiting from the Ukraine war with "astronomical prices".
 He called for more solidarity by the US to assist energy-pressed allies in Europe.

 In April 2022, Russia supplied 45% of EU's gas imports, earning $900 million a day.
 In the first two months after Russia invaded Ukraine, Russia earned $66.5 billion from fossil fuel exports, and the EU accounted for 71% of that trade.